jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 To achieve this, you must write an experimental objective function that accepts the input parameters (i.e. reaction conditions such as temperature, pressure, flow rates) of the problem as its arguments.
 This experimental objective function will launch a series of experiments using the conditions specified in SNOB.next, and then return a 1D column vector containing the values of the lead property for each set of reaction conditions tested.
 In running the experiment you should also determine the values of the secondary properties.
 These are stored as a *n*-by-*m* array in SNOB.valuesToPass, where *n* is the number of experiments and *m* is the number of output properties.

 In our article we optimised a cascadic synthesis with four competing products: X0, X1, X2, and X3.
-For instance, Run X involved minimising [X3] (Our Lead Property), while setting a minimum value of 90 % for [X12] = [X1] + [X2] (Our First Constrained Property) and a minimum value of 2 for the ratio R = [X2]/[X1] (Our Second Constrained Property) where [X] signfies the mole fraction of X in the sample.
+For instance, Run X involved minimising [X3] (our lead property), while setting a minimum value of 90 % for [X12] = [X1] + [X2] (our first constrained property) and a minimum value of 2 for the ratio R = [X2]/[X1] (our second constrained property) where [X] signfies the mole fraction of X in the sample.

 We translated this into: